Opioid Use Disorder Treatment

 Prescribing Medication-Assisted Treatment

 To treat those with Opioid Use Disorder, it is crucial to expand access to evidence-based treatment.
-Medication-assisted treatment (MAT) is considered the best treatment option for OUD as part of a comprehensive treatment plan.
+Medication-assisted treatment (MAT) and Medications for Opioid Use Disorder (MOUD) is considered the best treatment option for OUD as part of a comprehensive treatment plan.

-- MAT combines FDA-approved medication and behavioral therapy
+- MAT/MOUD combines FDA-approved medication and behavioral therapy

 - Medication works to relieve physical symptoms and cravings associated with withdrawal